-The Court will hold a hearing on January 27, 2020 at 1:30 p.m. to decide whether to approve the Settlement.
+The Court held a hearing on January 27, 2020 at 1:30 p.m. to decide whether to approve the Settlement.
 Here, the Court approved the Settlement and noted that an order would be entered.
 See Minutes.
 On May 26, 2020, the Court subsequently entered its Final Judgment and Order of Dismissal.
 Additionally, the Court approved an Order Awarding Attorneys’ Fees and Reimbursement of Litigation Expenses and an Order Approving Plan of Allocation; these Orders are available here.
 The Claims Administrator will complete the administration process and determine how much each Authorized Claimant is entitled to receive.
 Lead Counsel will then seek permission from the Court to distribute the Settlement Amount on a pro rata basis to Authorized Claimants.
 This may take several months.

 A payment to any Authorized Claimant that would amount to less than $10.00 in total will not be included in the calculation of the Net Settlement Fund, and no payment to those members of the Settlement Class will be made.